pgdalmeida/glass-dome/README.md

 # glass-dome
-Tools to improve the scrutiny of elected officials by the citizens
+Tools to improve the scrutiny of elected officials by the electing citizens

 ### To-do